Wheel and Axle

 -

-+1if the rotation of the axis in a globally specified positive direction is converted into translational motion in the positive direction, and−1if positive rotation leads to translational motion in the negative direction.
++1if the rotation of the axis in a globally defined positive direction is transformed into translational motion in the positive direction, and−1if a positive rotation leads to a translational motion in a negative direction.

-Use the unit when modeling rack and pinion gears, steering wheels, hoists, winches, etc.
+Use this unit when modeling rack and pinion gears, steering wheels, hoists, winches, etc.

 The positive directions of the block are from A to the reference point and from the reference point to P.